West Creek (Pennsylvania): Hydrology

-The water temperature in West Creek in the summer can be as high as 25 C, which is 3° Celsius (5.4° Fahrenheit) higher than coldwater fish can tolerate.
+The water temperature in West Creek in the summer can be as high as 25 C, which is 3°C (5.4°F) higher than coldwater fish can tolerate.
 Between May 2010 and July 2011, it ranged from below 0 C in February and March 2011 to 25 C in August 2010.

 Between May 2010 and July 2011, the concentration of dissolved oxygen in West Creek ranged from slightly under 8 mg/L in May 2010 to nearly 17 mg/L in late January 2011.
 This is well above the minimum required concentration of dissolved oxygen for optimal fish habitation.

 West Creek is less affected by episodic acidification than most of the rest of the upper Fishing Creek watershed, with the exception of Coles Creek.
 The pH of West Creek is at its lowest in late winter and spring, when it is typically around 6.3.
 During the rest of the year, it is above 7.0.
 The entire pH range of the creek ranges from just over 6.0 to 7.2 or 7.3.
 The concentration of dissolved aluminum in West Creek is under 70 ug/L, considerably less than the concentration needed to kill fish.
 The aluminum concentration is, in fact, usually approximately zero and is often under 40 ug/L. However, early in 2011, the concentration was observed twice to be nearly 60 ug/L.

 The discharge of West Creek is usually less than 2 m3/s.
 However, it sometimes is between 2 and 5 m3/s and has occasionally been as high as nearly 10 m3/s.
 The conductance of the creek ranges from slightly over 40 to more than 60 micro-siemens per centimeter.